-- Supported minimum cluster size: Three storage (OSD) servers, suitable for use cases with higher risk tolerance for performance degradation during recovery from node failure - Recommended minimum cluster size (IOPS- and throughput-optimized cluster): 10 storage (OSD) servers - Recommended minimum cluster size (cost/capacity-optimized cluster): 7 storage (OSD) servers
+- Supported minimum cluster size: Three storage (OSD) servers, suitable for use cases with higher risk tolerance for performance degradation during node failure recovery - Recommended minimum cluster size (IOPS- and throughput-optimized cluster): 10 storage (OSD) servers - Recommended minimum cluster size (cost/capacity-optimized cluster): Seven storage (OSD) servers

-There are other considerations related to fault domain risk.
+There are also other considerations related to fault domain risk and performance that must be considered.
 Ceph replicates objects across multiple nodes in a storage cluster to provide data redundancy and higher data availability.
-When designing a cluster, it is important to ask these questions:
+When designing a cluster, it is important to ask:

-- Should the replicated node be in the same rack or multiple racks to avoid a single rack failure? - Should the Ceph OSD traffic stay within the rack or span across racks in a dedicated or shared network? - Are the application servers in the rack or datacenter proximate to the storage nodes? - How many concurrent node failures can be tolerated?
+- Should the replicated node be in the same rack or multiple racks to avoid a single rack failure? - Should Ceph OSD traffic stay within the rack or span across racks in a dedicated or shared network? - Are the application servers in the rack or datacenter proximate to the storage nodes? - How many concurrent node failures can be tolerated?

-Automatic, intelligent placement of object replicas across server, rack, row, and datacenter fault domains can be governed by CRUSH ruleset configuration parameters.
+Automatic and intelligent placement of object replicas across server, rack, row, and datacenter fault domains can be governed by CRUSH ruleset configuration parameters.